docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-class.rst

 A MouseEvent object encapsulates information about mouse events.
 This object is passed to a function that you register to respond to events of a certain type that occur in a window or control.
 Use windowObj.addEventListener() or controlObj.addEventListener() to register a handler function.
-See "Registering event listeners for windows or controls" on page 82. getResourceText()
+See :ref:`registering-event-listeners-for-windows-or-controls`. getResourceText()
 ScriptUI.getResourceText (text)
 text